Dayanand college

-Dayanand College, Hisar is a public funded UGC recognized college, previously affiliated to Kurukshetra University and now affiliated with Guru Jambheswar University Hisar, located in Hisar in the Indian state of Haryana.
+Dayanand College, Hisar is a public funded UGC recognized college, located in Hisar in the Indian state of Haryana.
 It is a conventional Degree college running all contemporary degree courses.
 The college is mainly famous for its Science stream.

 History

 On 1 June 1950, the college was founded at Hisar by the not-for-profit private trust, by the efforts of its first principal and notable Arya Samaji Lala Gian Chand Mahajan (who later became Swami Munishwaranand), under the umbrella of D.A.V.
 College Managing Committee (founded 1886) on 24 acres land, with 4 acres for the main campus and another 20 acres few hundred meters away for other facilities, such as hostels, staff quarters, sports ground and indoor sports complex.
 In 1951, the college qualified for and started to receive UGC grants and aid.

 In 1997, the college won the award of best college by the Department of Higher Education, Haryana.

 Between 2006 and 2012, the college won the Zonal Youth Festival Championship five times.

 During last 26 years, the college has been University Yoga Champion for 23 years in the annual competitions.

 In 2016, the National Assessment and Accreditation Council graded and accredited the college as A class institute.